By default, most custom ROMs will still make connections to Google, even when it doesn't come with GApps. This guide is meant to mitigate that.

 First, let's kick off the cleanup step by setting up a lock screen, which can be done in Settings > Security > Screen lock.
 Then select either Pattern, PIN, or Password, & go to town.
 Optionally, you could also register your fingerprint after setting up a screen lock.

-If your PDA is manually encrypted / lacks the encryption mechanism found in the likes of Pixel XL / Zenfone 6 / Poco X3(N), you will also have a Secure start-up prompt that you can optionally enable.
-This will render TWRP unable to read your data.
-As for those with Pixel XL's encryption mechanism, applying a screen lock will also render TWRP unable to read your data, but without the Secure start-up mechanism.
+If your PDA uses FDE encryption (which doesn't apply to A11 & beyond, and certain devices before A11), you will also have a Secure start-up prompt that you can optionally enable.
+This will render TWRP unable to read your primary storage.
+As for those with FBE, applying a screen lock will also render TWRP unable to read your primary storage, but without the Secure start-up mechanism.

 If USB debugging is not enabled, you can skip this step.
 Otherwise, disable it by going to Settings > System > Developer options & tap on Android debugging.

-I recommend disabling USB debugging unless you have an absolutely good reason to enable it & are fine with the consequences of leaving it enabled.Back to top
+I recommend disabling USB debugging unless you have an absolutely good reason to enable it (maybe install a big game with OBB without root) & are fine with the consequences of leaving it enabled.Back to top